Adeniike/Amazon-Product-Analysis/README.md

-# Amazon-Product-Analysis
+## Amazon-Product-Analysis
 This project explores a dataset of Amazon product reviews.
 It includes data cleaning, exploratory data analysis (EDA), and visualizations using Microsoft Excel.
 The goal is to uncover insights into customer sentiment, rating patterns, and product performance.

-## Project Overview
+### Project Overview
-As a Junior Data Analyst at Retail Tech Insights, a company specializing in e-commerce analytics solutions for Amazon sellers, I was tasked with analyzing product and customer review data.
+While working as an Analyst at Retail Tech Insights,a company focused on e-commerce analytics for Amazon sellers.
+I conducted analysis on products, examining performance and customer review data.
 The objective of this project is to uncover actionable insights that can support:
-- 📦 Product improvement by identifying common customer pain points and satisfaction drivers
+-  Product improvement by identifying common customer pain points and satisfaction drivers
-- 📣 Marketing strategies by highlighting top-performing products and review sentiment trends
+-  Marketing strategies by highlighting top-performing products and review sentiment trends
-- 🤝 Customer engagement by understanding feedback patterns and review behavior This analysis leverages Microsoft Excel for data cleaning, exploratory data analysis (EDA), and visualization.
+-  Customer engagement by understanding feedback patterns and review behavior This analysis leverages Microsoft Excel for data cleaning, exploratory data analysis (EDA), and visualization.
 The findings aim to help Amazon sellers make data-informed decisions that enhance product offerings, optimize marketing efforts, and improve customer
-## 📦 Dataset Overview
+### Dataset Overview
 This 1456 rows and 16 colunms dataset contains product and review data for items sold on Amazon.
 It includes pricing, discount levels, customer ratings, and estimated revenue metrics.
-### 🔑 Key Columns
+### Key Columns
 | Column Name           | Description |
 |-----------------------|-------------|
 | `Product_id`          | Unique identifier for each product |